AditiP127/AditiP127/README.md

 - 👋 Hi, I’m Aditi
-- 👀 I’m interested in competitive programming , Ds and Algorithms :)
+- 👀 I’m 2+ Years Experienced Mobile Application Developer :)
-- 🌱 I’m currently learning Django and flutter framework...
+- 🌱 I’ve hands on experinece in flutter framework...
 - 💞️ I’m looking for the practical exposure in the field of software development.